corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/setup/corda-configuration-file.md

       `maxBatchSize`
         The maximum number of transactions processed in a single batch.
 Larger batches are generally processed more efficiently than smaller batches; however, larger batches may worsen latency.
 Monitor the `ProcessedBatchSize` metric exposed by the notary to determine batch utilisation.
-For more information, see :doc:`running-a-notary-cluster/notary-metrics`
+For more information, see [Highly-available notary metrics](../../notary/notary-metrics.md).

         *Default:* 500